crpietschmann/portfolio/_imports/_posts/2010-10-17-silverlight-embed-ironruby-within-xaml-part-2.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>As you can see, by including these assemblies (or any others you want/need) you can easily turn the DLR script used for the control (as in the previous article) from providing very basic business logic, to being a full code behind for the control.</p>
+As you can see, by including these assemblies (or any others you want/need) you can easily turn the DLR script used for the control (as in the previous article) from providing very basic business logic, to being a full code behind for the control.

 <h3>Dynamically Load the Entire Control (XAML + Script) at Runtime</h3>

-<p>Being able to embed IronRuby (or any DLR language) within XAML is nice, but what’s the benefit if it is still compiled as a resource within the assembly.
-In most cases you could use C# (or VB.NET) to accomplish the same results since everything ends up compiled within the same assembly.</p>
+Being able to embed IronRuby (or any DLR language) within XAML is nice, but what’s the benefit if it is still compiled as a resource within the assembly.
+In most cases you could use C# (or VB.NET) to accomplish the same results since everything ends up compiled within the same assembly.

-<p>To make things much more dynamic, by allowing the XAML it’s DLR script to be loaded at runtime, you can use the XamlReader to parse/load the entire thing at runtime.
+To make things much more dynamic, by allowing the XAML it’s DLR script to be loaded at runtime, you can use the XamlReader to parse/load the entire thing at runtime.
 This would allow you to store your customized XAML + IronRuby within a database or some other file and load it at runtime.
-By loading this all at runtime, it would allow you to make your application scriptable and each script could be modified individually without requiring you to recompile, test and deploy the entire application if all you wanted to change was one simple little script.</p>
+By loading this all at runtime, it would allow you to make your application scriptable and each script could be modified individually without requiring you to recompile, test and deploy the entire application if all you wanted to change was one simple little script.

-<p>To modify the previous example of DLRScriptUserControl to load it from a xaml file at runtime, we’ll follow these steps:</p>
+To modify the previous example of DLRScriptUserControl to load it from a xaml file at runtime, we’ll follow these steps:

 <ol>
   <li>Add a ContentPresenter to the Silverlight application where the DLRScriptUserControl will be displayed. </li>